 Members Are Voted Into The Clubs

-While Disneyland social clubs are largely comprised of more alternative-looking individuals and those who don't fit easily into social norms or expectations, membership is not a free-for-all.
+While Disneyland social clubs are largely comprised of more alternative-looking people and those who don't easily fit into social norms or expectations, membership is not a free-for-all.
 In fact, it's highly controlled and regulated.

 Most Clubs Enjoy A Friendly Relationship With One Another